Why would you want to? Lightweight tailor-made options exist.

 Y = NVB Behavior

-Wearers data involves prescriptions, interpupillary distance, position of the eye’s center of rotation) and the conditions in which the lenses are worn (shape and size of the frame, lens-eye distance, pantoscopic tilt and wrap angle) combined with the characteristics of the lenses to be produced (front and back surface design, geometry and refractive index).
+Wearers data involves prescriptions, interpupillary distance, the position of the eye’s centre of rotation) and the conditions in which the lenses are worn (shape and size of the frame, lens-eye distance, pantoscopic tilt, and wrap angle) combined with the characteristics of the lenses to be produced (front and back surface design, geometry and refractive index).

 The optimal position of the near-vision zone on the progressive lens is based on the wearer’s posture (as indicated by the NVB Point).
-Information on ametropia, prismatic effects, and binocular vision is taken into account during this stage of the process.
+Information on ametropia, prismatic effects, and binocular vision is taken into account during this stage.

 The exact values for progression length and inset for the near-vision zone are arrived at by advanced calculations.

-Essilor’s Research & Development mapped a graph of possible behaviors
+Essilor’s Research & Development mapped a graph of possible behaviours

 - the horizontal axis shows the wearer’s average posture while reading, expressed as a downward gaze angle (from